 The reagents are nuclear waste that emit beta and gamma radiation, which within 5 minutes of coming into contact with air ignites without the need for any other alternative source.

-The explosive waste They are what are capable of producing a triggering reaction or decomposition on its own or when exposed to high temperatures, for example: peroxides, dynamite, insecticides, acids and pesticides, to name a few.
+International shipments may take up to explosive waste They are what are capable of producing a triggering reaction or decomposition on its own or when exposed to high temperatures, for example: peroxides, dynamite, insecticides, acids and pesticides, to name a few.

-The toxic waste such as cyanide, medicines, heavy metals, paints, solvents, dyes, lacquers and several of the same type, they are dangerous for health and the environment, since given their composition, when disposing of them they cannot be reused and they end up in inappropriate places causing environmental disasters.
+International shipments may take up to toxic waste such as cyanide, medicines, heavy metals, paints, solvents, dyes, lacquers and several of the same type, they are dangerous for health and the environment, since given their composition, when disposing of them they cannot be reused and they end up in inappropriate places causing environmental disasters.

-The flammable they refer to that substance capable of causing fire by friction, absorption or spontaneous chemical changes, such as alcohol and phosphorus.
+International shipments may take up to flammable they refer to that substance capable of causing fire by friction, absorption or spontaneous chemical changes, such as alcohol and phosphorus.
 And finally, there are biological-infectious ones, which are those that are generated during activities in contact with human and animal health in hospitals, laboratories, veterinarians and research centers.
 An example of these are surgical supplies, used syringes, organs or tissue parts, and animal carcasses.

 Hazardous waste can pollute water resources and contaminate the water, as also the air; or even by contact create very serious allergic reactions and intoxication in humans and animals.